 Note both the blue signs as well as the green lane control signal over

 event of an accident, breakdown, or other emergency

 along the Autobahn, you are never more than a kilometer away from

-the nearest phone is indicated by small arrows atop the roadside
+the nearest phone is indicated by a small arrow atop the roadside

 refuge rooms every 100-200 meters.

 The emergency phone system was privatized in 1999.
 All calls